| Portuguese Water Dogs: the most honest dog breed review you'll ever find. Information about Portuguese Water Dog personality and behavior. |

 A Portuguese Water Dog may not be right for you.

 - Providing enough exercise and mental stimulation.
-Portuguese Water Dogs MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
-Bored Portuguese Water Dogs can make a shambles of your house and yard.
+Portuguese Water Dogs are not couch potatoes.
+Oh sure, they can be if you provide ample opportunities for them to vent their energy and do interesting things.
+If you can't meet their needs, they will become rambunctious and bored, which they usually express by barking and destructive chewing.

 - Bounciness.
-Young Portuguese Water Dogs (up to about two years old) romp and jump with great vigor, and things can go flying, including people.
+Young Portuguese Water Dogs (up to about two years old) romp and jump with great vigor, and things can go flying, including small children and infirm people.

 - Mind of their own.
-Portuguese Water Dogs are not Golden Retrievers.
-The best PWDs are very smart and capable of learning a great deal, but they have an independent mind of their own.
+Portuguese Water Dogs are smart and capable of learning a great deal.
+But they do have an independent mind of their own.
 They can be manipulative and willful.
 You must show them, through absolute consistency, that you mean what you say.
+To teach your Portuguese Water Dog to listen to you, "Respect Training" is mandatory.
+Read more about Portuguese Water Dog Training.

 - Shedding.
 Contrary to what some breeders claim, the Portuguese Water Dog is NOT a good choice for people with allergies.
-They definitely shed, though some of the shed hair gets caught in the long coat rather than ending up on your floor.
+This breed is not hypoallergenic.
+He produces dander and he sheds.
+What happens is that most of his shed hairs get caught in his touseled coat rather than ending up on your floor.
 Thus, frequent brushing is essential not only for keeping the coat mat-free, but for removing shed hair.

 - Health problems.
-Hip dysplasia, eye diseases, heart disease, skin conditions, immune system disorders -- Portuguese Water Dogs can be risky in the health department.
+Hip dysplasia, eye diseases, heart disease, skin conditions, immune system disorders – read more about Portuguese Water Dog Health.